Unramifiedness of Galois representations arising from Hilbert modular surfaces

-\begin{remark} The complex that we have denoted here by $C_{N,\ast}$ is denoted in \cite[page 74]{CG} by where $T$ is a suitable Hecke operator constructed at the end of paragraph 7.1 of \emph{op.cit}.
-Taking the limit is what allows to obtain the cohomology localized at ${\gothm_{Q_N}}$ in \cite{CG}. \end{remark}
+\begin{remark} The complex that we have denoted here by $C_{N,\ast}$ is denoted in the end of \S 7.2 of \cite{CG} by $\varinjlim_m T^m C_n$, where $T$ is a suitable Hecke operator constructed therein.
+Taking the limit is what allows to obtain the cohomology localized at ${\gothm_{\calQ_N}}$ as in \cite[\S7.2]{CG}. \end{remark}

-Let $D_{N}^\ast$ denote the chain complex obtained from $C_{N\ast}$ by taking $\calO/(\varpi^N)$-duals, \emph{i.e.}, $D_{N}^i:=C_{N,i}^\vee$.
+Let $D_{N}^\ast$ denote the chain complex obtained from $C_{N,\ast}$ by taking $\calO/(\varpi^N)$-duals, \emph{i.e.}, $D_{N}^i:=C_{N,i}^\vee$.
 Observe that

 is the cohomology in which we are interested.
-The main result of \cite{emerton-reduzzi-xiao} together with Proposition \ref{P:n=4} imply the existence of a canonical map $R_{Q_N}^{(4),\square_S}\to\TT_{Q_N,\gothm_{Q_N}}^\square$, so that the global deformation ring $R_{Q_N}^{(4),\square_S}$ acts on the cohomology of $D_N^{\square,\ast}$.
+The main result of \cite{emerton-reduzzi-xiao} together with Proposition \ref{P:n=4} imply the existence of a canonical map $R_{\calQ_N}^{(4),\square_\calS}\to\TT_{\calQ_N,\gothm_{\calQ_N}}^\square$, so that the global deformation ring $R_{\calQ_N}^{(4),\square_\calS}$ acts on the cohomology of $D_N^{\square,\ast}: = D_N^\ast \widehat\otimes_{\calO} \calO^\square$.
 In particular for each $M\geq N\geq 0$ with $M\geq 1$ and for each $m\geq 1$, the cohomology $H^i(D_M^{\square,\ast}\otimes_{S_M}S_N/(\varpi^m))$ is also an $R_\infty$-module via (\ref{E:surj}), and the actions of $R_\infty$ and $S_M^\square$ on this space commute.